 Is a clapper suitable for both beginners and experienced sewers?

-Yes, a clapper is a useful tool for sewers of all levels.
+Yes, a clapper is a valuable tool for sewers of all levels.
 It’s easy to use and can significantly improve the quality of sewing projects.

 Can a sewing clapper be used for quilting projects as well?